Trump turns angry and despondent as possible defeat looms

 At one point, when Fox News — the cable channel most friendly to the president — called Arizona, which Trump had won in 2016, for Biden, the president implored his team to “get that result changed,” said one person familiar with his exhortations who, like others, spoke on the condition of anonymity to share details of internal discussions.
 Campaign adviser Jason Miller took to Twitter to complain — “WAY too soon to be calling Arizona,” he wrote — and he, along with Conway, former counselor to the president, and White House press secretary Kayleigh McEnany, spent considerable time calling allies at Fox News, trying to get them to back off the Arizona decision.
 Trump and aides continued to privately rail against the network Thursday, officials said.

-Though aides had tried to prepare Trump that mail-in ballots would likely favor Biden, he was “genuinely taken aback,” in the words of one campaign adviser, as the votes rolled in for his opponent, the former vice president.
+Though aides had tried to prepare Trump that mail-in ballots would probably favor Biden, he was “genuinely taken aback,” in the words of one campaign adviser, as the votes rolled in for his rival, the former vice president.

-Instead of reflecting on whether his rhetoric throughout the campaign demonizing mail-in ballots could have helped cost him the election, the president has taken the results as a vindication on his views of the process, advisers said.
+Instead of reflecting on whether his rhetoric throughout the campaign demonizing mail-in ballots could have helped cost him the election, the president has taken the results as a vindication on his views of it, advisers said.

 “The president’s position is, they are just going to keep finding the ballots until they have enough,” said one adviser who spoke to him Wednesday.

 Trump began complaining about voter fraud and the election being stolen, and by the time he appeared in the East Wing around 2 a.m.
-Wednesday morning to make remarks, he was determined to declare victory, even though his prepared notes did not include such a claim.
+Wednesday to make remarks, he was determined to declare victory, even though his prepared notes did not say that.

 “Frankly, we did win this election,” Trump said in comments that were roundly criticized, including by many of his allies.
 Some of those in the room, including Lewandowski and Meadows, did not clap along with others after the impromptu line.
-Vice President Pence, who struck a different tone early Wednesday onstage, made no public appearances or comments Wednesday or Thursday.
+Vice President Pence, who struck a different tone early Wednesday onstage, made no appearances or comments later Wednesday or Thursday.

 The mood among Trump allies remained both combative and hopeful for much of Wednesday, with advisers carefully monitoring several states — including Arizona and Georgia — that they thought could still break Trump’s way, and grasping at the notion that the president could “catch lightning in a bottle again,” a senior administration official said.

-In some ways, the chaos and latest drama was its own version of normalcy for those who have worked in Trump’s orbit, this person added.
+In some ways, the chaos and drama was its own version of normalcy for those who have worked around Trump, this person added.
 “One thing people forget, in general, is that for decades, long before the presidency, his whole life was a crisis and he thrived in that environment,” the official said.
 “It’d be boring if he just got blown out or won big.
 That would be very un-Trumpian for there not to be some calamity involved.”

 By Wednesday evening, however, Trump had begun telling allies he believed he could lose — but only because the election was being “stolen from him,” a campaign official said.
 And when he woke up Thursday, he was angry again and eager to take a more defiant tone, advisers said.